jpbaiense/driver_health_system/README.md

 ### Hardware

 An in-depth investigation was carried out to identify the optimal components for the application's wearable device.
 Parameters such as comfort, wearability, size, cost, and functionality were carefully considered in creating the Bill of Materials (BOM).
 The main components of the proposed BOM for the DriveGuardian project are:

+The hardware development process resulted in the publication of the paper "Wearable solution for health monitoring of car drivers".

 | Component           | Model         |
 | --------------------|:-------------:|